espsrc/reproducibility-course/session1/T1.5/README.md

-# Repository management and collaborative science platforms.
-GitHub and Gitlab.
+# Repository management and collaborative science platforms:  GitHub

 *Objectives of this session:*